 In return for this new tax, Minnesota's workers will be able to take up to 12 weeks of paid medical leave and 12 more weeks of paid family leave.
 This is double the leave offered by most of the 11 states that currently run such a program.
-The program would pay out up to 90% of regular wages that don't exceed 50% of the state's average, which is currently \$66,000 a year, with higher-earners receiving smaller percentages above that amount.
+The program would pay out up to 90% of regular wages that don't exceed 50% of the state's average, which is currently \$66,000 a year, with higher earners receiving smaller percentages above that amount.

-There is no fiscal note for the present bill, but its key elements are identical to a proposal from the 2021-22 legislative session.
-Then, payouts were estimated at \$781 million annually, covered by the revenue from the payroll tax.
-But this was based on some very favorable assumptions.
-It assumed that the average length of leave taken would be 6.6 weeks and the average weekly benefit would be \$568.
+Payouts are forecast to be over \$1 billion annually, 30% higher than the forecasts for the same bill last session.
+But this is based on some very favorable assumptions.
+The fiscal note for this bill is rather more opaque than that for previous versions, but the Department of Employment and Economic Development has said that they expected the average weekly benefit payment to be about \$850.
+Given the 204,057 beneficiaries assumed in the fiscal note, that gives an average leave length of 6.7 weeks.

 If, however, we conservatively assume that the average length of leave taken is 12 weeks and the average payout is \$990 a week - which it would be for someone on that state average wage - the cost of the program spirals to \$2.4 billion annually.
-At that point either the General Fund coughs up \$1.6 billion, the payroll tax - paid entirely by the worker, remember - goes up to 1.73%, or payouts are cut by 40%.